Gloucester County, NJ Motorcycle Accident Lawyer

 Damages in a Motorcycle Accident + Injury Case in Gloucester County

 The main purpose of filing a lawsuit after a motorcycle accident is to get you and your family damages for the injuries and other harms you suffered.
+But what damages are available to motorcyclists after an accident?
 Injuries can be compensated directly by damages for pain and suffering.
 In addition, the financial harm you faced from the injury can be compensated.
 This usually comes in the form of damages for medical expenses and lost wages.

 To help prove the value of these damages, your lawyer will present documents showing how much the injuries cost you.
 This can come in the form of medical bills to show the court what the injuries cost to treat.
 This can also come from pay stubs, financial records, bank statements, and other evidence that will show how much income you lost while the injury kept you out of work.
 If these damages will continue into the future, you can also claim damages for future medical care and lost wages in some cases.